 – Added security in case of wandering

 – Enhanced programming appropriate for residents with dementia

 – Enhanced training for staff

-The state’s most expensive city for memory care is Farmington, where the average cost is $6,023 per month and $72,276 annually.
-The least expensive place for memory care is outside New Mexico’s biggest cities; in rural areas, the average cost is $4,906 per month and $58,872 annually.
-Unfortunately, as ones enters the rural areas of NM, the assisted living and specifically, the memory care options become fewer.
+New Mexico’s most expensive city for memory care is Santa Fe, where the average cost is $5,668 per month and $68,016 annually.
+One of the least expensive places for memory care is Farmington, for $4,592 per month and $55,104 annually.
+Albuquerque, by far the state’s biggest city, costs the same as the state average, $4,771 monthly (this figure includes nearby Bernalillo and Rio Rancho).
+New Mexico’s second-biggest city, Las Cruces, runs about $5,022 per month and $60,264 annually.
+In rural areas outside New Mexico’s cities, the average cost is $4,627 per month and $55,524 annually.
+Unfortunately, as one enters the rural areas of NM, the assisted living and memory care options become fewer.

 A resident evaluation is required within 15 days of moving into assisted living in New Mexico, to determine the level of care and assistance needed and whether the new home is a good fit.
-The evaluation establishes a baseline of the person’s functional status, it must be updated at least every six months and must include the following:
+The evaluation is conducted by a medical professional who works for the home, and establishes a baseline of the person’s functional status, or what they are capable of physically and mentally.
+It must be updated at least every six months and include the following:

 – Cognitive abilities

 – Communication/hearing ability